-Magic Ears: provides fun, interactive and efficient online English learning experiences to 4-12-year-old children in China.
+Magic Ears: provides fun, interactive and efficient online English learning experiences to 4-12-year-old children.
 Magic Ears offers compensation, which is 30% higher than the average market value and you can earn between $18-26 USD per hour.

 VIPKID: focuses on teaching children in Asia.
 All lesson plans and teaching materials are provided.
 Applicants need to be US or Canadian citizens and possess at least a Bachelor's degree and have a stable internet connection.
 Pay is $18 to $21 per hour with average earnings of $2,000 per month.

 Cambly: offers conversational lessons in an informal setting.
 Students come from all over the world.
 Pay is $0.17 per minute, or $10.20 per hour, paid through PayPal every Monday.

 Qkids: open to teachers in Canada and the US.
 Must be able to commit to 6 hours per week.
 Paid training and all coursework provided.